kvrmnks/kvrmnks.github.io/docs/blog/2022/Counting and sampling.md

 Def of self-reducible problem:

+For every instance of one specific NP search problem, if the set of its solutions can be divided into polynomial size subsets corresponding to the same NP search problem with smaller instances(these instances can be generated in polynomial time).
+Then this NP search problem is self-reducible problem.

 Is this def the same as Sipser?

-Thm: For any self-reducible problem, if there exists a polynomial time counting algorithm that gives $1 + poly(n)$ multiplicative error, then there is an FPAUS.
+Thm: For any self-reducible problem, if there exists a polynomial time counting algorithm that gives $1 + poly(n)$ multiplicative error, then there is an FPRAS.

+(Recall that for self-reducible problem, $\text{FPRAS}  \leftrightarrow \text{FPAUS}$)

+The basic intuition is that we prove that there is a FPAUS.

+If we can use the polynomial approximation factor to build a Markov chain with fast mixing time.

+The good situation is that every vertex(state) in Markov chain represents a proper answer(element needed to be counted).

+Of the proportion of proper vertices is large enough, like $\frac{1}{poly(n)}$.

+So we can derive the FPRAS.

 Here We will use the DNF(different from the counting problem in the notes) as a demonstration.